lpod/lpod-docs/level1-styles.rst

 the style in the given family, is generally required.
 So, a typical style creation instruction looks like::

-   s = odf_create_style('text', 'MyTextStyleName')
+   s = odf_create_style('text', name='MyTextStyleName')

 The example above creates a named text style without any property.
 The properties are optionally passed as named parameters.

-Additional arguments can be required according to the family.
+Additional named parameters can be required according to the family.
 An optional ``parent`` argument, whose value is the name of another common style of the same family (existing or to be created), can be provided, knowing that a style inherits (but can override) all the properties of its parent.
 A